benklassen77/benklassen77.github.io/materials/cive265.md

 - Structural steel
   - $260 < F_y < 550$, $460 < F_u < 650$.
 350 $F_y$ most common
   - W = weldable, T = notch tough, R = atmospheric and corrosion resistant, A = R but also weldable, Q = quenched and tempered

+## Aluminum

+1. Bauxite is mined
+2. Alumina is extracted from bauxite
+3. Pure alumina is reduced
+4. Primary aluminum is made into an alloy
+5. Aluminum alloy is casted

+### Properties of 6061

+- $\sigma_y$ = 275MPa, $\sigma_u$ = 310MPa
+- Welding aluminum results in a heat affected zone, making it weaker.
+For this reason, friction stir welding is preferred.
+- In thin-walled aluminum, buckling is known to take place.
+- Corrosion resistant, light-weight and extrudable
+- Strengthened by solution heat treatment and precipitation heat treatment (artificial aging)